Common Ground Review is a free access on-line magazine as of Fall 2020.

 In the document, please include a brief bio (50 words or so).

 Short stories should be a maximum of 12 pages, double-spaced.
-While we love reading well-written genre fiction in our daily lives, we will not be publishing it in the magazine.
-Instead, we hope to spotlight more innovative and thoughtful stories that could be categorized as literary.
+While we love reading well-written genre fiction in our daily lives, our aim for the magazine is to spotlight more innovative and thoughtful stories that could be categorized as literary.
 As CGR is primarily a poetry magazine, we are particularly interested in stories that are attentive to and careful about the use of language.

 In your document, please include a brief bio (50 words or so).